To read examples of successful library-based Grants for the arts projects visit our pages on funded project case studies.

 Cartwheel Arts, an experienced participatory arts organisation based in Rochdale, received £60,000 towards their Tell Us Another One community literature project, designed to engage the culturally diverse local communities of Rochdale, Bury and Oldham.

 Incorporating monthly Story Groups for adults in libraries across the three boroughs, showcase performances and a quarterly publication, this project is a strong example of what can be can be achieved when organisations pool funding, resources and expertise.
 In this case funding from Arts Council England Grants for the arts, the Big Lottery Fund, Bury, Oldham and Rochdale councils was combined with resources and expertise from library staff, Cartwheel Arts' participatory arts and strong links with north England-based writers.
 Cartwheel Arts and participating libraries were able to run a richer programme than would have been possible if they had been working alone.

 Please note that this project was funded through our wider Grants for the arts programme, so Cartwheel Arts were able to act as the main applicant for the project.

 Write Queer Project - untoldLondon

-untoldLondon received £9,200 towards the Write Queer London project, which aimed to uncover the hidden LGBT significance of items in the collections of a range of museums and institutions (British Library, Islington Museum, Museum of London, and the London Metropolitan Archive), then use these items as a catalyst for writer-led creative writing workshops that the public could attend for free to develop their own creative work.
+untoldLondon received £9,200 towards the Write Queer London project, which aimed to uncover the hidden LGBT significance of items in the collections of a range of museums and institutions (British Library, Islington Museum, Museum of London, and the London Metropolitan Archive).
+These items were used as a catalyst for writer-led creative writing workshops that the public could attend for free to develop their own creative work.

 A literary competition on the untoldLondon theme was held, and new works of poetry were commissioned from the workshop facilitators.
-Very high quality writers of fiction, poetry and drama were engaged to deliver the workshops, which were supported by curator talks.
+Writers of high-quality fiction, poetry and drama were engaged to deliver the workshops, which were supported by curator talks.

 This example from the museums and archives sector helps to demonstrate our approach to funding heritage-related projects.